HalkowichJasperSA/labs/mario/less/README.md

 * Recall that you can print an `int` with `print()`.
 * Recall that you can convert the user's input with `int()`.
+* Don't forget to check for when the user enters a non-number, like "hi".
+Remember `try...except`?

 {% endspoiler %}